Sunday 21 Nov 1993

 James luxuriated in the shower, singing softly to himself as he scrubbed and tarried under the warm water.
 Once he finally finished, James killed the water, shook most of it off, and got the rest with his towel.

 Clean and dry, James returned to his room and woke Wayne.
 Wayne ducked out for his own shower and was back by the time James finished changing.
-Wayne threw on his own robes and the pair headed to the common room.
+Wayne threw on jeans and a t-shirt, and the pair headed to the common room.

 "Do you two want to know what I just heard?"
 She asked in a sing-song voice.